4d55397500/tensorlib/README.md

 ### Background and Scope

-Library for tensors and numerical differential geometry applications.
+Library for tensors (multilinear maps, not arbitrary arrays as used for say Tensorflow) and numerical differential geometry applications.
 Applications exist (to be included) in computational geometry, cryptography, machine learning, physical simulation.
 See reference book below for more.

 ### Docs